overfl0/Pythia/README.md

 #### Installing Python requirements

-If any of your Pythia mods contains a `requirements.txt` file, simply drag it onto `@Pythia\install_requirements.bat` to install all the requirements to both python installations before running the game.
+If any of your Pythia mods contains a `requirements.txt` file, simply drag it onto `@Pythia\install_requirements64.bat` to install all the requirements to both python installations before running the game.

 Pythia development
 ==================